 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

-- Leave the platform down some steps and exit the station past the Perks & White cafe (Mon-Fri 07.00-12.30 only) on the left in the ticket hall onto Railton Road, opposite The Commercial hotel and pub and with Llewellyn's restaurant on the right (there is a farmer's market here every Sunday 10.00-16.00).
+- Leave the platform down some steps and exit the station past the Perks & White cafe (Mon-Fri 07.00-12.30 only) on the left and the Minus 12 craft ice cream parlour (Wed-Sat 12.00-19.30 and Sun 11.00-17.30) on the right in the ticket hall onto Railton Road, opposite The Commercial hotel and pub and with Llewellyn's restaurant on the right (there is a farmer's market here every Sunday 10.00-16.00).

 - Turn left along the road.
 In 100m at a junction with Dulwich Road, cross the road at a pedestrian crossing and over a traffic island, where you cross one of London's 'Hidden' or 'Lost' Rivers, The Effra (Dulwich Road was formerly called Water Lane).
 Proceed towards the Herne Hill Entrance to Brockwell Park and enter the park through the wrought iron gates.